WhyBurn/WhyBurn/README.md

 Welcome.
-I'm currently finishing up a B.S. in computer science from Seattle University.
+I recently finished a B.S. in computer science from Seattle University.
 I have enjoyed my work during the numerous Game Jams I participated in, especially while working on features that improved usability, and other aspects of the user experience.